 Eagle ensures that proxies are voted in an accurate and timely manner and that voting records are maintained.
-Eagle has hired the proxy service company.
-Broadridge Financial Solutions, Inc., to electronically compile and maintain voting records of clients' proxies for a majority of Eagle's clients.
-Broadridge Financial Solutions, Inc. provides access to client ballots and records via a password protected website, ProxyEdge.
-Eagle executes its voting privilege via this website.
-Broadridge Financial Solutions, Inc. notifies Eagle of new meeting ballots.
+Eagle has engaged the proxy service company, Broadridge Financial Solutions, Inc. ("Broadridge"), an independent firm that provides proxy processing and administrative services to Eagle.
+Broadridge electronically compiles and maintains voting records of clients' proxies for a majority of Eagle's clients.
+Broadridge provides access to ballots and records via a password protected website, ProxyEdge.
+Eagle executes its voting actions via this website.
+Broadridge notifies Eagle of new meeting ballots.

 Eagle's analysts determine how Eagle will vote the associated proxies, in accordance with applicable voting guidelines.
-The analysts make their recommendations to Ravenel B. Curry, III, Chief Investment Officer, who gives final approval.
+The analysts make their recommendations to Ravenel B. Curry, III, who gives final approval.
+For individual proxies related to securities that were historically held in Eagle's model portfolio but that at the time of the applicable shareholder meeting date have a zero weighting in Eagle's model portfolio, the voting decision will be made by Ravenel B. Curry, III.
 Once approved, Eagle votes the electronic ballots via the ProxyEdge platform.
-Unsupervised assets and money market vehicles will be voted in accordance with management suggestions by designated staff without CIO review.
-For the avoidance of doubt, Eagle considers "trade away" securities-i.e., those securities held on Eagle's books for only a short period when, for example, a client makes an in-kind contribution to their account-to be unsupervised assets for purposes of this proxy voting policy.
+Unsupervised assets and money market vehicles will be voted in accordance with management suggestions by designated staff without further internal review.
+For the avoidance of doubt, Eagle considers "trade away" securities-i.e., those securities held on Eagle's books for only a short period when, for example, a client makes an in-kind contribution to their account-to be unsupervised assets for purposes of its proxy voting policy.
 Clients may call Eagle to discuss proxies pertaining to their accounts, obtain a copy of Eagle's voting policies and procedures, and obtain their voting records upon request.